What Happens If You Don't Pay Your Council Tax

 Late council tax payments

-Your council tax has a due date.
-If you fail to pay by that time, we will send you a reminder/final notice.
+Your council tax has a due date and as our recovery process is mostly automated, if you fail to pay on time, you will be sent a reminder/final notice.

 If you don’t pay the final notice, you’ll receive a summons to the Magistrates Court.
 This will immediately add £95.00 to your bill.